anand2312/crajybot/README.md

 ### Points to remember
 - This bot wasn't made with _releasing to public_ in mind, and as such some features may not work.
 - This bot was made **very** specifically with our private Discord server in mind, and as such the bot will probably not work very well in _multiple_ servers at once.
 One running instance of the bot will serve _one_ server very well, but *may* get mixed up with different servers.
-- MongoDB was picked to store data because of
-   1. It's easy to set up
-   2. It's easy to use
- I've used the `PyMongo` MongoDB driver, which isn't async (it blocks.)
- The database and driver runs fast enough, but this is because the data is small (only a few thousand documents at _max_) and the server is running on localhost on the same VM as the bot. **BUT** if you plan on using this in more servers/under more load, definitely don't use PyMongo - use Motor, the async mongo driver, OR use PostgreSQL (asyncpg is _really_ fast)

  ### Setting up manually
  In case you want to set the files containing secrets yourself, this is the structure you'll have to follow: